A-Yoshimoto-Account/cs4485-stockmarket/README.md

 Group repository for UTD SP23 CS 4485 Project: What's Moving the Stock Market Today?
 (CS-Stock-T1)

 ---
+This system uses the OpenAI API, News API, a Selenium web scraper, and Milvus Vector Database to answer questions about the stock market.

+Currently, it's scope is limited to questions about Nvidia, AMD, Intel, Qualcomm, Micron Technologies, ARM, and the semiconductor industry.

+Please note that this system requires OpenAI and NewsAPI keys tied to the user.
+Please use at your own discretion.

+---
 An installation manual can be found in the `docs/` directory.
 It will detail the prerequisites, steps to install, and how to use the program.